Best of the Fest: Assembly Hall, Edinburgh, 2012

 Always Be Comedy: The Tommyfield pub, Kennington, London, 2019

-I have seen Cruttenden many times on stage and this skilful comedian has a reflective talent for making an audience laugh a lot.
+Completely at ease and unruffled on stage, Cruttenden is a very funny cheery, mainstream act and a great comedian.
+The skilful comedian has a reflective talent for making an audience laugh a lot.
 He can handle a large number of subjects in his sets with apparent ease and has a range of easily relatable crowd-pleasing material.

 Cruttenden has reduced me to hysterical continuous laughter and managed to retain the comedy of the performance whilst gaining a respect for the sensitive issues that he dealt with in the sets.
 He can also show great confidence with his audience interactions.
 His easy- going, relaxed and sometimes daring banter with me and other members of the crowd at Always Be Comedy was hilarious.
 He can remember previous encounters with the audience and myself with me laughing loudly at him continuing where he left off winning over the whole crowd with his effortless charm.